Corban Wroe: Perth Wildcats (2015–2017)

-Stirling/Warwick Senators (2016–present)
+Stirling/Warwick Senators (2016–2022)

-On 15 January 2016, Wroe signed with the Stirling Senators of the State Basketball League (SBL).
+On 15 January 2016, Wroe signed with the Stirling Senators of the State Basketball League (SBL) for the 2016 season.
 He scored a season-high 25 points on 18 June against the Goldfields Giants.
 The Senators finished the regular season in sixth place with a 17–9 record, and faced the Willetton Tigers in the quarter-finals, where they were defeated 2–0.
-In 22 games for the Senators in 2016, Wroe averaged 9.8 points, 3.6 rebounds, 4.9 assists and 1.3 steals per game.
+In 22 games, Wroe averaged 9.8 points, 3.6 rebounds, 4.9 assists and 1.3 steals per game.

 Wroe re-joined to the Senators for the 2017 season.
 He scored 20 points in the season opener on 17 March against the Perry Lakes Hawks.
 On 15 July, he scored a season-high 23 points in a 105–95 win over the South West Slammers.
 The Senators finished the regular season in sixth place with a 15–11 record, and faced the Geraldton Buccaneers in the quarter-finals, where they were defeated 2–1.
 In 26 games for the Senators in 2017, Wroe averaged 11.2 points, 4.5 rebounds and 4.5 assists per game.

 Wroe re-joined the Senators as team captain for the 2018 season.
 On 25 March, he had 13 assists in a 120–111 win over the Willetton Tigers.
 Wroe missed time mid-season with an ankle injury.
 The Senators finished the regular season in sixth place for the third straight year with a 14–12 record.
 In the first game of the quarter-finals against the Perth Redbacks, Wroe had a season-high 16 points with 10 assists in a 114–109 loss.
 They went on to defeat the Redbacks in three games before being swept by the Joondalup Wolves in the semi-finals.
 In 26 games for the Senators in 2018, Wroe averaged 7.3 points, 4.0 rebounds, 6.5 assists and 1.4 steals per game.

 The club was renamed Warwick Senators in 2019 but Wroe sat out the season.
-He returned to the Senators for the 2020 season but the COVID-19 pandemic forced the cancellation of the SBL season.
-Wroe later joined the Senators in July 2020 for the West Coast Classic.
-He helped the Senators reach the grand final of the West Coast Classic, where they defeated the Perry Lakes Hawks 96–81 behind Wroe's MVP performance of 15 points, six rebounds and six assists.
+He returned to the Senators in 2020 but the COVID-19 pandemic forced the cancellation of the SBL season.
+Wroe later played for the Senators in the West Coast Classic and helped them reach the grand final, where they defeated the Perry Lakes Hawks 96–81 behind his MVP performance of 15 points, six rebounds and six assists.

 In December 2020, Wroe re-signed with the Senators for the 2021 NBL1 West season.
 He sustained an injury in round 9 and did not play again during the season.
 In eight games, he averaged 7.75 points, 4.5 rebounds, 5.12 assists and 1.75 steals per game.

 In December 2021, Wroe re-signed with the Senators for the 2022 NBL1 West season.
 He only played half the season, averaging 8.4 points, 3.5 rebounds, 5.7 assists and 1.3 steals in 10 games.